Quansight-Labs/ndindex/docs/indexing-guide/intro.md

 Semantically, an index `x` selects, or *indexes*[^indexes-footnote], some subset of the elements of `a`.
-An index `a[x]` always either returns a new array with some subset of the elements of `a`, or it raises `IndexError`.
-The most important rule for indexing, which applies to all types of indices, is
+An index `a[x]` always either returns a new array containing a subset of the elements of `a` or raises an `IndexError`.
-this:
+When it comes to indexing, the most important rule, which applies to all types of indices, is this:

-[^indexes-footnote]: For clarity, in this document, and throughout the ndindex
+[^indexes-footnote]: For clarity, in this document and throughout the ndindex
     documentation, the plural of *index* is *indices*. *Indexes* is always a verb.
 For example,